 - The National Institute on Alcohol Abuse and Alcoholism (NIAAA) says alcoholics are unlikely to get addicted to anti-addiction medications, “a concern of more traditional treatment programs in the past.”

-Our response in a nutshell: At Enterhealth, we have some very strong opinions about how addiction should be treated and why the addiction treatment and insurance industries have been living in the past.
+Our response in a nutshell: At Enterhealth, we have some strong opinions about how addiction should be treated and why the addiction treatment and insurance industries have been living in the past.
 When we founded Enterhealth, we were among a handful of providers that advocated addiction as a disease and used the latest advancements in medicine and therapy to improve patient outcomes.

 We appreciate the Wall Street Journal for writing this article, even it if it was “old news” to us.
 Although we’ve advocated that addiction be treated as a chronic brain disease and have taken a leading role in use of evidence-based practices, there are still a lot of people – including doctors – who are not aware of these advances in addiction treatment.